menu

 In Union Beach, a lot of people use the bus to get to work every day though Union Beach is a relatively small borough.
 Those that ride the bus are primarily traveling out of town to good jobs in other cities.

-The citizens of Union Beach are very well educated compared to the average community in the nation: 35.70% of adults in Union Beach have a bachelor's degree or even advanced degree.
+The population of Union Beach is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 35.70% of adults in Union Beach have a bachelor's degree or even advanced degree.

 The per capita income in Union Beach in 2022 was $52,199, which is middle income relative to New Jersey, and wealthy relative to the rest of the US.
 This equates to an annual income of $208,796 for a family of four.